vajayattila/MutyurPHPMVC/README_mvc.md

 $config['system']=array(
 	'baseurl' => 'http://127.0.0.1:8001/',
 ```
-If you using this settings you can call the web page on
+If you are using this settings you can call the web page on

 ```
 http://127.0.0.1:8001/index.php or http://127.0.0.1:8001/